thisismudith/Custom-Slider/README.md

 - [`doneColor`](#doneColor): The color of the track when max value is reached.
 - [`transition`](#transition): The common transitional change in the slider. _(Default is `0s` or instant)_

-_(Default values are appicable if nothing is passed or when the passed input is invalid)_
+_(Default values are appicable if nothing is passed or when the passed input is not acceptable)_
 <br>
 ### `min`:
 **Default Value:** `0`<br>